Sydney Probus Management Committee

 Role

-Maintain the Wild Apricot Membership Management System, oversee the Club Website and archives.
-Assist Committee Members with the usage of the Management system.
+Maintains the Wild Apricot Membership Management System, oversees the updating of the Club Website and archives.
+Manages the Newsletter distribution and circulates group emails.
+Assists Committee Members with the usage of the Management system and Members with other I.T. issues

 Activities Coordinator